Office of the United Kingdom, Taipei

-The British Office Taipei (英國在台辦事處 (Yīngguó Zài Tái Bànshì Chù, Eng-kok chāi Tâi Pān-sū-chhù)), formerly British Trade and Cultural Office (BTCO), is the representative office of the United Kingdom Government in Taiwan.
+The British Office, Taipei (英國在台辦事處 (Yīngguó Zài Tái Bànshì Chù, Eng-kok chāi Tâi Pān-sū-chhù)) is the representative office of the United Kingdom Government in Taiwan.
 It maintains and develops financial, educational, cultural, and technological relations and provides assistance to British nationals in Taiwan.
-It functions as a de facto embassy in the absence of diplomatic relations between London and Taipei.
+It functions as a de facto embassy in the absence of diplomatic relations between Westminster and Taipei.

-Its Taiwanese counterpart in London is the Taipei Representative Office in the United Kingdom.
+Its Taiwanese counterpart in the United Kingdom is the Taipei Representative Office in the United Kingdom.

 Background

 There are hundreds of UK companies in Taiwan across sectors such as finance, telecommunications, infrastructure, environmental technology, creative industries and marine industries.
 The late 2010s presented particular opportunities in offshore wind, railways and nuclear decommissioning.
 Taiwan also serves as a springboard into China for UK companies.